 - At Purston we focus on the positive aspects of a child's life in school through praise and reward and this is mainly successful.
 However, it is sometimes necessary to reprimand children for unacceptable behaviour.
 We firstly consider whether continuing disruptive behaviour is a result of educational or other needs.
-If this proves to be the case we may refer a child to outside agencies, such as School Nurse, Education Welfare Officer, Educational Psychologist or SEMH Team. - If inappropriate behaviour becomes persistent, it may be necessary to record this and seek advice from the appropriate agency.
-Some children may require further intervention strategies based on a one page profile, additional support, home school books or individual behaviour logs. - Behaviour logs are completed by the class teacher as and when needed.

-- Most issues are dealt with by the adult responsible for supervising the child at that time.
+If this proves to be the case we may refer a child to outside agencies, such as School Nurse, Education Welfare Officer, Educational Psychologist or Behaviour Support Team. - If inappropriate behaviour becomes persistent it may be necessary to record this on the electronic system and seek advice from the appropriate agency.
+Some children may require further intervention strategies based on a one page profile, additional support, home school books or individual behavior logs. - Behaviour logs are completed by the class teacher and collected every term by the Learning Mentor for monitoring purposes. - Most issues are dealt with by the adult responsible for supervising the child at that time.
 This may be the Class teacher, Teaching Assistant, Learning Mentor or Lunchtime Supervisor. - Sanctions are reasonable and proportionate, taking account of the age, circumstances, any special educational needs or religious requirements.
 They may include holding an adult's hand at playtimes, a missed playtime, missed choosing(i.e. during continuous provision) or 'time out' in a suitable place for a given period of time. - In extreme cases the Headteacher, Deputy and /or Learning Mentor may become involved as it might be necessary to issue either a fixed term or permanent exclusion.
-In such cases correct procedures and protocols are followed in regard to the law 'Exclusion from Maintained Schools Statutory Guidance (2017).
-Parents are also informed in accordance with the legislation.
+In such cases correct procedures and protocols are followed in regard to the law 'Improving behaviour and attendance: Guidance on exclusion from schools and pupil referral units (2008) Parents are also informed in accordance with the legislation.
 (Refer to the Exclusion Policy) - If a child is in danger of hurting themselves or others, damaging property or causing persistent disruption, positive handling techniques can be used to prevent further escalation. - In exceptional circumstances, as a last resort, reasonable force can be used to restrain a child.
 Most staff are Team-Teach trained.
-Appropriate guidelines are followed. - All incidents, including the need to restrain, are reported to the SLT and recorded in the Bound and Numbered book. - Incidents at playtimes and lunchtimes are reported to the class teacher in the first instance and if necessary the Headteacher.
+Appropriate guidelines are followed. - All incidents, including the need to restrain, are reported to the SMT and recorded in the Bound and numbered Book. - Incidents at playtimes and lunchtimes are reported to the class teacher in the first instance and if necessary the Headteacher.
 More serious behaviour is recorded in the school's behaviour log.
 Parents are informed and any further actions such as instigating a CAF or involving other agencies may follow. - If a child absconds, procedures identified in the 'Children Missing in Education' policy will apply.